DODOEX/docs/docs/pmm.md

 ## PMM: A Universal Liquidity Framework

-Markets contain huge amounts of data and information that represent buyers and sellers’ sentiment and valuation of assets.
-In essence, a market reacts dynamically to changes in available information and thus requires sophisticated mechanisms to do so.
-In a blockchain context, building such a complex platform, given the limited computing and storage resources, presents us with various unique challenges, the most daunting of which is the compression aspect.
+Markets contain huge amounts of information that represent buyers and sellers’ sentiments and valuation of assets.
+In essence, a market reacts to changes in available information and requires sophisticated mechanisms to do so efficiently when the amount of data is very large.
+In a blockchain context, building a mechanism that incorporates all the important information needed for market making and is also able to operate quickly and dynamically within current technological constraints is not an easy task, and requires a prioritization of different kinds of market information.

-Compression is the act of extracting the most important features of a thing while removing the less important bits.
-So what is a market’s “most important feature”?
+To keep our market-making algorithm running smoothly and efficiently, we need to boil the vast sea of market information down to its most crucial core metric.
+So, what is a market’s “most important metric”?
 The answer is liquidity.
-Liquidity can be graphically represented by a market depth chart, pictured below.
+Liquidity can be graphically represented by a market depth chart, as shown below.

 ![](https://dodoex.github.io/docs/img/pmm_1.png)

-The depth chart consists of two roughly triangular (though not necessarily symmetrical) shapes, representing bids (buy orders) and asks (sell orders) respectively, along the price x-axis and the depth y-axis.
+A depth chart consists of two roughly triangular (though not necessarily symmetrical) shapes, representing  bids (buy orders) on the left and asks (sell orders) on the right, along the price x-axis and the depth y-axis.
 The two triangles can be mathematically described by two parameters, mid price and slope, or how “steep” the triangle is.

 ![](https://dodoex.github.io/docs/img/pmm_2.png)

 Let us closely examine the depth triangle on the right hand side first.
 This is the ask side, where ask (sell) prices are quoted.
 We can see that the more base tokens are sold, the higher the price.
-Thus, this linear relationship can be captured by the following formula:
+This linear relationship can be captured by the following formula:

 $$P = i + ik(\frac{B_0-B}{B_0})$$

 where i is Parameter 1, the mid price, and k is Parameter 2, the slope.
 B is the number of base tokens currently in the inventory and B_0 is the initial number of base tokens in the inventory.
 (B_0-B)/B_0 is the portion of base tokens that have been removed from the ask side due to transactions, relative to the initial base token balance.
 This formula stipulates that as the number of base tokens that have been traded increases, the base token price rises **linearly**.

-But is this an accurate representation of market reality?
-Not exactly, because this linear model has two limitations:
+Is this an accurate representation of market reality?
+Not exactly, as this linear model has two limitations:

 1. In practice, most liquidity is concentrated near (immediately above or below) the mid price, because that is the most capital-efficient strategy for market makers.
 The linear model does not reflect this uneven distribution and is thus an oversimplification